Dom3442/leafonlysam/README.md

 ## Citing Leaf Only SAM

-If you use Leaf Only SAM in your research, please use the following BibTeX entry.
+If you use Leaf Only SAM in your research, please cite the following BibTeX entry.

 ```